Published Sep 3, 2024

 When your cold is improving, you may still have a cough for 2–3 weeks after and a runny nose during the last stage of a cold, but if the mucus is clearing up, it’s a sign you’re healing.

-Graphic displaying signs that your cold is improving
+graphic displaying common signs your cold is improving

 When Is a Cold No Longer Infectious?